testgitpodcistudent/milestone-4-copy/README.md

 1. In your Gitpod terminal, type the following command and press enter: ```python3 manage.py runserver``` .
     The site is now being hosted locally, and the following prompt should appear:
     ![Logo](/static/readme-assets/gitpod-runserver-prompt.png)
-    Click "*Open Browser*", and the live preview of the site will open in a new browser tab.
+    Click "*Open Browser*", and the live site will open in a new browser tab.

-2. Click "*Shop Now*, then click "*View*" on any product.
+2. Click "*Shop Now*", then click "*View*" on any product.
 Click "*Add to Cart*".
 On the modal window that appears, click "*Check Out*".
-    Scroll to the bottom of the *Shopping Cart* page, and click *Checkout*.
+    Scroll to the bottom of the *Shopping Cart* page, and click "*Checkout*".

 3. Copy the URL of this *Checkout* page to your clipboard from your browser's URL bar.